 Regular harvest progress monitoring in the field is time consuming and sometimes only partially accurate.
 It is hard to get a status report of all harvesting sites at one particular point in time.

-Satellite data is available for free (10m resolution) almost daily – provided there are no clouds in the way.
+We use 3m-resolution Planetscope satellite data to give you regular updates – provided there are no clouds in the way.

-Our fully automated satellite data streaming and processing delivers regular change maps to monitor your harvest progress.
-Get weekly or monthly maps quantifying exactly the total area harvested per location as well as the change since the last assessment.
+Our fully-automated satellite data streaming and processing delivers regular change maps to monitor your harvesting progress.
+Get weekly or monthly maps quantifying exactly the total area harvested per location, as well as the change since the last assessment.

 If you have fully-digitalised forest inventories, the stand or compartment-specific stock information can be linked to the harvest assessment to provide you with estimates of harvested and remaining timber volume.